fblpalmeira/Baile_das_Oncas/README.md

 - [O menino e o caçador - Lourenço e Lourival](https://www.letras.mus.br/lourenco-e-lourival/849052/)
 - [O pulo do gato - Saulo Laranjeira](https://www.letras.mus.br/saulo-laranjeira/1318628)
 - [Olha a onça dele no chapéu - Canções de TFM]
+- [Onça - Banda Mirim]
 - [Onça - Barbatuques](https://www.letras.mus.br/barbatuques/1800276)
 - [Onça / Docilmente selvagem - As Baías](https://www.letras.mus.br/as-baias/onca-docilmente-selvagem/)
 - [Onça - Kariri Xoxó]
+- [Onça - Kakyzin081, Cadu, Kkzin081]
 - [Onça Caetana - Sivuca](https://www.letras.mus.br/sivuca/1527949/)
 - [Onça de paletó - Tião Carreiro e Pardinho](https://www.letras.mus.br/tiao-carreiro-e-pardinho/1864931)
 - [Onça do Ivinhema - Divino e Donizete](https://www.letras.mus.br/divino-donizete/onca-do-ivinhema/)
+- [Onça pintada - Aline Romeiro, Bia & Nino, Wald Matos]
 - [Onça pintada - Alquimia Tapajó]
 - [Onça pintada - Carlos Sartorelli](https://www.letras.mus.br/carlos-santorelli/1892221/)
 - [Onça pintada - Bia & Nino, Badulaque]
+- [Onça pintada - Formiga Balão]
+- [Onça pintada - Hélio Ziskind]
 - [Onça pintada - Mabô e Fifi]
 - [Onça pintada - Menino Jone]
 - [Onça pintada - Paulo Bira, Lucina]
 - [Onça pintada - Pedro & Paraná]
+- [Onça pintada - Rita Rameh e Luiz Waack]
 - [Onça pintada - Sudmar & Martinelli]
 - [Onça pintada - Serrinha e Caboclinho](https://www.letras.mus.br/serrinha-caboclinho/onca-pintada)
 - [Onça pintada - Tião Carreiro e Pardinho](https://www.letras.mus.br/tiao-do-carro-pagodinho/onca-pintada)